LLNL/GridDyn/installation.md

 GridDyn uses a cmake build system to construct buid files for whatever platform you happen to be on (assuming it is supported by cmake)
 GridDyn uses C++11 extensively and will make use of some C++14 features in the near future.
 Therefore, required future compilers are

--Visual Studio 2015
+- Visual Studio 2015
--gcc 4.9.3 or higher (4.8 works for the moment but will not in near future updates) -clang 3.5 or higher (openMP must be turned off to use 3.4) -Intel 16.0 (not thoroughly tested as of yet)
+- gcc 4.9.3 or higher (4.8 works for the moment but will not in near future updates)
+- clang 3.5 or higher (openMP must be turned off to use 3.4)
+- Intel 16.0 (not thoroughly tested as of yet)

 At present GridDyn will likely compile on gcc 4.8 and visual studio 2013 but that is expected to change with future updates.